LuvDaSun/sqlpatch/README.md

     -- @require dependency

-Where dependency is a file name, without the extension or dorectory.
+Where dependency is a file name, without the extension or directory.

 SQLPatch will first sort these SQL files based on their dependencies.
 Then it will wrap some SQL code around it so that you can just dump the generated SQL